vincent-mashupgarage/bootcamp-ruby-activity-2024/README.md

 3. In `arena.rb`, Add a reader for both player and enemy

-4. Implement actions where Player and Enemey with both fight.
+4. Implement actions where Player and Enemey will both fight.
 Player and Enemy will do a random action.
 ACTIONS will be: attack, and use_potion
 Make sure when choosing use_potion, and when no potions left, let the player/enemy choose another actions